flame-engine/flame/doc/images.md

 ## Loading images

-Flame bundles an utility class called `Images` that allows you to easily load and cache images from the assets into the memory.
+Flame bundles an utility class called `Images` that allows you to easily load and cache images from the assets directory into the memory.

-Flutter has a collection of types related to images, and converting everything properly from a local asset to the Image that can be drawn on Canvas is a bit of a pain.
+Flutter has a handful of types related to images, and converting everything properly from a local asset to an Image that can be drawn on Canvas is a bit convoluted.
 This class allows you to obtain an Image that can be drawn on a Canvas using the `drawImageRect` method.

 It automatically caches any image loaded by filename, so you can safely call it many times.

 The methods for loading and clearing the cache are: `load`, `loadAll`, `clear` and `clearAll`.
-They return a `Future` for the Image loaded.
+They return a `Future` for the loaded Image.

-To retrieve a previously cached image, the `fromCache` method can be used.
+To synchronously retrieve a previously cached image, the `fromCache` method can be used.
+If an image with that key was not loaded prior, it will throw an exception.

-### Manual use
+### Standalone usage

-It can be manually used by instantiating it, like:
+It can be manually used by instantiating it:

 ```dart
     import 'package:flame/images.dart';